Jumper's Knee

 And finally, it is important to listen to your body.
 Pain is its way of communicating something is wrong.
 Ignoring knee pain will cause more harm than good over the long term.
 Stop and ice the region when you have a flare up of jumper’s knee pain.

-Jumper’s knee is a common knee injury that consists of injury of the tendon or inflammation in the tendon area.
+Jumper’s knee is a common knee injury that involves injury to the tendon or inflammation in the tendon area.
 What causes jumper’s knee?
-Logic would say, “jumping, of course,” but as most of us know, there are always exceptions to the rule.
+Logic would say, “jumping, of course,” but, as most of us know, there are always exceptions to the rule.

 Jumper’s Knee Risk Factors